communication

 See me after the meeting to schedule your 20-minute complimentary coaching session.”

-Be sure to give me your business card to receive our quarterly newsletter full of marketing & communications ideas for your business.
+Be sure to give me your business card to receive our quarterly newsletter full of marketing and communications ideas for your business.

 Get 15% off our new book Marketing Your Small or Growing Business on a Shoestring Budget if you buy it at today’s meeting.”